 - Shift towards zero real tests, significantly reducing or eliminating costly real tests altogether

 - Virtually assess complex new tests for new vehicles [water crossing, airbags, regulatory crash tests (including battery), vibro-acoustics tests], all while using a combination of lightweight materials

-- Ensure high predictivity with access to multi-scale modeling using detailed modeling where needed, and the chaining of manufacturing effects – this seems out of place to me
+- Ensure high predictivity with access to multi-scale modeling using detailed modeling where needed, and the chaining of manufacturing effects

 - The Single Core Model makes it possible to investigate designs options and variations and make the best trade-offs, reducing time spent on the synchronization of models between domains

 - High-performance computing and multi-scale modeling delivers accuracy, only where needed, for a shorter calculation time